 He believes reopening discussions on linguistic community autonomy could derail the new coalition's planned socio-economic reforms.
 "I am attached to Belgium, which is federal today.
 Splitting for the sake of splitting serves no one," the MR leader concluded.

-The federal formator De Wever and the negotiating Arizona party leaders will meet on Sunday from 14:00 to 22:00 to discuss the fiscal aspects of the socio-economic plan.
+The federal formator De Wever and the negotiating Arizona party leaders meet on Sunday from 14:00 to 22:00 to discuss the fiscal aspects of the socio-economic plan.

 Despite the sense of urgency, government negotiations had been paused on Saturday for N-VA's New Year's party congress to take place.